Current Charity Fundraising Trends 2024

-This report on charity sector fundraising trends 2024 uses Charity Excellence data to look at the impact on fundraising over the last 4 years, what future trends might look like and identifies ways in which charities could respond.
-For ideas on what a wider and sector level response might comprise, go to the last section in our £1 billion Funding Cuts Report.
+This updated report on the current charity sector fundraising trends 2024 uses Charity Excellence data to look at the impact on fundraising over the last 4 years, what future trends might look like and identifies ways in which charities could respond.

 Charity Excellence has aggregated user data anonymously since 2018 and, for fundraising, uses a bank of 83 questions.